 Tractive uses GPS and communicates through cell phone towers, which enable you to track your dog 24/7.
 As with most other GPS trackers, this means there is an on-going small monthly subscription fee (starts at $5.00).
 The device works in more than 80 countries.

 Tagg GPS Plus is a location tracking device that attaches to your pet’s collar so you can keep track of them wherever they go.
 If they ever wonder outside of the Tagg Zone, the device sends text and email messages to alert you.
 You can then locate them on a map using the free mobile and web app.

-The company has upgraded the device recently with several new features, including a temperature sensor which now notifies you if your pet is in danger of overheating on a hot day or in freezing environments.
+The company has upgraded the device recently with several new features, including a temperature sensor which now notifies you if your pet is in danger of overheating on a hot day, or freezing in cold environments.

 Tagg also monitors their activity and fitness levels ensuring they stay active and healthy.
 Vets recommend that dogs get 30-60 minutes of exercise per day.
 By using this device, you can monitor your pet’s daily activities, spot long-term trends, and share this data with your vet to help keep your pet healthy and safe.

 Pawscout Smart Tag attaches to any pet collar and locates your pet within a 200-foot radius of any phone or tablet with the Pawscout app.
 This means that you can put your four legged friend on a virtual leash and receive alerts if he strays.
 The inexpensive tracker was developed in partnership with the SFSPCA to introduce a community-supported way to find lost pets and reunite them with their families.

 Invite friends, family, neighbors, dog walkers and pet sitters to install the free app to help protect your pet.
 If the worst ever happens and your pet goes missing, send out a digital “lost dog” flyer to all the animal lovers in your area and have the community searching for your pet the moment you notice he’s on the loose.